sh3bu/CyberSecurity_lab/3 - LAN Based Insider Attacks/README.md

 The page ***mypage.io** is now mapped to 10.0.2.4 which is attacker 's IP address.

-So when victim types `mypage.io` he will be redirected to attacker' sfake login page
+So when victim types `mypage.io` he will be redirected to attacker's fake login page

 ![image](https://user-images.githubusercontent.com/67383098/227730302-1ed994d3-0ef7-4acf-8b12-40974b0892a6.png)